Mtnfx/DataScience/README.md

   - One exercise remains unfixed (waiting for response from client) `Analysis can probably be started just omitting that one data point`
   - Several missing flight times have also been discovered (waiting for response from client) `Prof. Damouras has responded on Piazza and told me that we can remove any data points that are incomplete.
 I have uploaded a supplementary file with all incomplete data removed.`

+- Writing R Script to automatically do the filtering I did manually.
+  - Our results (Including filtering) must be reproducible

 - Currently analyzing data to check for potential correlations (This may potentially generate new questions or give better foundation for answering already existing questions)
   - Preliminary Excel analysis of instructors 1, 3, and 4 shows a fairly clear negative correlation between training time and efficiency.
 Unsure of whether this is causation or    whether other factors may be the reason for correlation.